sakho3600/mobile-ticket/README.md

 ```

-Fetch all the branches that are available
+Fetch all the branches that are available.

-onSuccess - Success callback
+onSuccess - Success callback.

-onError - Error callback
+onError - Error callback.
 ```js
 MobileTicketAPI.getAllBranches(onSuccess, onError)